 - History of maternal intake of alcohol during pregnancy

 There is no cure for FAS and the defects that these children are born with affect them for their entire lives.
-However, early intervention services are available to help children with the condition and try to prevent some of the problems that can develop.
+However, early intervention services are available to help children with the condition and try to prevent some of the problems that can develop in the future.
 These interventions typically include:

 - Speech and hearing therapy